 This section is primarily road walking in towns.
 The exception being a section of the Fife Coastal Path around Carlingnose Point and the woods at the back of Douglas Bank Cemetery.

 Start from the pier at North Queensferry where the old lighthouse is worth a quick visit prior to starting the walk.
 The route initially follows the same route as the Fife Coastal Path up the steps at North Queensferry and around the Carling Nose nature reserve to Inverkeithing.
 The initial section is very pleasant but once Inverkeithing is reached you have to walk past old quarry workings and a scrap yard.

 On reaching Inverkeithing turn right on to the road and walk up towards the town centre and the old Friary (Hospitium of the Grey Friars).
 The Civic Centre has toilets and a cafe.
 The FPW route then goes up the hill at the mini-roundabout via Hill Street and Dunfermline Wynd.

-An alternative route to miss out some of the road walking can be taken by turning left into the grass parkland before reaching the shops.
-Go up the steps across the grass to reach Manse Road from where you can make your way through the houses to Hill Street / Dunfermline Wynd.
+An alternative route to miss out some of the road walking can be taken by turning left at the cemetery.
+From the parking area there is a trodden path leading into grass parkland.
+Cross the parkland diagonally uphill to reach Manse Road from where you can make your way through the houses to Hill Street / Dunfermline Wynd.